bearded dragon handbook

 Retained Seminal Plugs

-Reasonably common in male bearded dragons, retained plugs are waxy columns of sperm buildup around the vent.
+Reasonably common in adult bearded dragons, retained plugs are waxy columns of sperm buildup around the vent.

 Usually, they are expelled when the dragon poops, but they can occasionally get stuck.